 2. What’s in a natural anchor text profile

-Some webmasters try to split their anchor texts into specific amounts.
+Some webmasters are very meticulous about anchor text distribution and try to split their anchor texts into specific amounts.
 For example: 40% of all anchor texts are brand anchors, 20% are exact match anchors etc.

-There is absolutely no point in going so far.
+There is absolutely no point in taking it so far.

 Trying to sculpt your anchor text profile to look natural is the very opposite of natural.
 At best, such a strategy will be as effective as just letting nature take its course.
 At worst, Google may suspect foul play and penalize you.

 So here’s the first tip for optimizing your anchor texts: don’t micromanage your anchor texts.
 And there are plenty more tips we can recommend.

 - Optimize the anchors you can influence.
 No, it doesn’t contradict the above point.
 If you are personally involved in creating a backlink, it makes perfect sense to choose its anchor text yourself.

 - Don’t overstuff your anchors with keywords.
 Remember the SEO joke about an expert who walked into a bar, grill, pub, restaurant, bartender, drinks, liquor?
 Hard to imagine anyone who would click on a link with an unnaturally worded phrase.